-Adoption of new and revised IFRS and Interpretations
+Adoption of new and revised IFRS and Interpretations as adopted by the EU:

-As from 1 January 2013, the Company adopted all changes to IFRS which are relevant to its operations.
+During the current year, the Company adopted all the changes to IFRS as adopted by the EU that are relevant to its operations and are effective for accounting periods beginning on 1 January 2014.
 This adoption did not have a material effect on the financial statements of the Group and the Company.